Rifqifam/ES-FinalPro/README.md

 - django
 - django-ninja

-make sure to cd to 'eesninja' containing manage.py
+make sure to cd to 'ES-FinalPro' containing manage.py

 Run the app
 ```bash